swiss-avalanches/swiss-avalanches.github.io/datastory/index.md

 We can observe that the most deadly levels are 2 and 3.
 An explanation to that phenomenon is that low levels of danger (1 TODO DOT) is often synonym of not much snow and a high level (4 or 5) repels skiers to expose themselves to hazard.
 These are outlier situations that will be excluded from our further analysis.

-but why are most experienced alpinist are more easily caught and die in level 2 (easier?) avalanches ??
+Backcountry tourers tend to be more experienced than off-pist skiers, is there an explanation to why most qualified alpinists are more easily caught and die under a level 2 of danger?

-State assumption: bvackcountry are more educated and off pist don't check danger level before going out

-We do stat study to see if significant diff in mean danger exposition between these 2 populations
+An assumption we can make is that backcountry tourers are more educated than off-pist skiers that might not check the announced danger level before going out.
+We did a statistical study over those two populations to find out wether there is a significant difference in mean of danger exposition.

-To make our study meaningful, do a matching on the two population with propensity score to avoir comparing a 5 experienced alpinist tackling the Youngfraz (4000m) in June, compared to 2 people going offpist at 1500m elevation
+To make our study meaningful, we did a matching on the two population with propensity score to avoid comparing a 5 experienced alpinist tackling the Youngfraz (4000m) in June, compared to 2 people going offpist at 1500m elevation.
+The goal of this experiment is to build a comparison between two consistent groups.
+A naive approach would be to consider off-pist skiing as being safer than backcountry touring, but if you take a look at the proportions, there are more registered accidents of backcountry touring as more people practice it.
+Moreover, backcountry tourers tend not to go out when the danger level gets high (3 or more) which explains the fact that it appears that lots of accidents at level.

-see <nottebok for more info
+See [notebook](https://nbviewer.jupyter.org/github/swiss-avalanches/swiss-avalanches.github.io/blob/master/notebooks/data_story.ipynb) for more information.

 Moreover, we know was caught at a level 3 of danger.
 The higher the danger level is, the higher are the odds for an avalanche to be triggered.
 TODO Which mountain activity is the most deadly?